martinbra/pyphoon/README.md

                         locale for that the phase of the Moon must be shown.
                         English by default
   -s {north,south}, --hemisphere {north,south}
-                        Hemisphere from where to show moon.
+                        Earth hemisphere from which to observe the Moon.
 North by default -S {north,south}, --hemispherewarning {north,south}
                         The same as -s and --hemisphere, but shows an hemisphere reminder under the phase text.